SMSMSE is reporting email attachments are unscannable. An event ID 218 is logged to the Windows Application Event log similar to the following:

 - Double click the registry entry to display the Edit String dialog box.
 In the Value Data box enter the Engine Name value exactly as it appeared in the Application event log.

-The following is an example with the value set to allow both PDF and MIME:
+- The following is an example for defining the PDF engine.

 - Restart the Symantec Mail Security for Microsoft Exchange service.

 Effects of setting this registry key